mpizenberg/elm-debounce/README.md

 ## References

-This work has been greatly inspired by the works of:
+The early days of this work have been greatly inspired by the works of:
 - [bcardiff/elm-debounce](https://github.com/bcardiff/elm-debounce).
 - [jinjor/elm-debounce](https://github.com/jinjor/elm-debounce).